-Sociologists are the detectives of the social world, says UC Berkeley dean of sociology
+Sociologists are the detectives of the social world, says UC Berkeley dean of social sciences

 Watch Raka Ray explain the basics of the study of sociology in just 101 seconds.

-“Sociology is sort of a perfect Berkeley degree,” says Raka Ray, the dean of sociology at UC Berkeley.
+“Sociology is sort of a perfect Berkeley degree,” says Raka Ray, the dean of social sciences at UC Berkeley.
 “So many students come to Berkeley from so many different backgrounds, and what unifies them is they all want to make the world a better place.”

 But to understand society and its challenges requires methodical work, data mining, observation and sleuthing, Ray explains in this episode of Berkeley’s 101 in 101 video series, which challenges professors to explain the basics – the 101 – of their area of expertise in only 101 seconds.